mwvgroup/pwv_kpno/docs/source/install.rst

+:orphan:

 Installation
 ============

 The **pwv_kpno** package is open source and can be installed using any of the options listed below.
+Please take care to review the package setup section regardless of your chosen installation procedure.

 Install Using PIP (Recommended)
 -------------------------------